 101 Pet Vet offers both core and non-core vaccines that are a vital for your pet’s preventive care and wellness.
 Dr. Spence will take into consideration your pet’s age, health, and lifestyle when recommending a vaccination schedule.
 Puppies and kittens typically begin having a series of core vaccines around 6 to 8 weeks of age.

 It’s never too late to begin, whether your pet is new, you have moved, or your pet’s life-style has changed.
 Safeguarding your pet through vaccines can prevent severe illness or diseases, many of which are transmittable to humans and other animals.
-Here at Bristol Animal Hospital in Ventura, we will even keep detailed records of vaccination services and remind you when any are coming up due such as rabies.
+Here at 101 Pet Vet in Ventura, we will even keep detailed records of vaccination services and remind you when any are coming up due such as rabies.

 Core and Non-Core Vaccinations for Cats and Kittens